 To champion effective early childhood programs across Canada that provide equal opportunities for all children, align with the school system and operate within a provincial or territorial framework.

-The Margaret and Wallace McCain Family Foundation invests in young children and their families with practice, policy and knowledge objectives.
+The Margaret and Wallace McCain Family Foundation Inc. invests in young children and their families with practice, policy and knowledge objectives.

 Practice In selected Atlantic Canada communities, transform existing public health, family support, child care and early education resources into effective integrated early childhood programs that provide opportunities for all young children and their families.